 Curriculum planning, organisation and content are regularly reviewed to ensure that the curriculum continues to reflect the needs of the school.
-This is carried out by the Senior Leadership Team (SLT).
+This is carried out by the Senior Leadership Team (SLT) as well as specific Subject Leaders.

 It is the joint responsibility of the Headteacher and the Governing Body to consider, agree and monitor the implementation of the curriculum.
-The responsibility to deliver the curriculum lies with the whole school staff, and Curriculum Leaders provide professional leadership and management for this.
+The responsibility to deliver the curriculum lies with the whole school staff, and Subject Leaders provide professional leadership and management for this.

-Funded teaching hours are 25 hours per week throughout the school.
+Funded teaching hours are 27.5 hours per week throughout the school.